reeshapkumar/Cloud-based-CRM-system/README.md

 This repository contains the source code for CRM system and configuration files to deploy a Cloud based system, Creating a cloud-based CRM system involves several stages, from planning to implementation.
 Here are the key steps:

-# 1. Requirement Gathering and Planning
+**1. Requirement Gathering and Planning**

-**Define Objectives:** Identify the goals for the CRM, such as improving sales, customer retention, or support efficiency.
+---**Define Objectives:** Identify the goals for the CRM, such as improving sales, customer retention, or support efficiency.
-**Identify Users:** Determine who will use the system (e.g., sales teams, support teams).
+---**Identify Users:** Determine who will use the system (e.g., sales teams, support teams).
-**Choose Features:** List necessary features like contact management, sales automation, customer support, marketing tools, and reporting.
+---**Choose Features:** List necessary features like contact management, sales automation, customer support, marketing tools, and reporting.

 # 2. Choose the Technology Stack